-If your company has been around awhile, you’re probably familiar with the term legacy.
+If your company has been around a while, you’re probably familiar with the term legacy.

 Easy Target